Frix-x/klippain/doc/features/adaptive_bed_mesh.md

 If you want to install it to your own custom config, here is the way to go:
   1. Copy the [adaptive_bed_mesh.cfg](./../../macros/addons/adaptive_bed_mesh.cfg) macro file directly into your own config and include it.
   2. The macro needs the bounding box of the first layer to be able to compute a mesh on this surface.
 There is now two way to get it.
 Choose the one you prefer for your setup:

-      - **The first way is the most easy** as you have nothing to do beside activating the `[exclude_object]` mechanisms of Moonraker and Klipper.
+      - **Method 1.
+It's the most easy way** as you have nothing to do beside activating the `[exclude_object]` mechanisms of Moonraker and Klipper.
 To proceed, you can follow the excellent [Exclude Objects guide from the Mainsail team](https://docs.mainsail.xyz/features/exclude_objects).
 Then you can go to step 3.

         This method of extracting data was derived from [Kyleisah KAMP repository](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging).
 Many thanks to him for the idea!

         Please note that only G-Code files that have been prepared accordingly will be able to use the adaptive mesh feature.
 For old and unprocessed files, a normal bed mesh will be automatically applied instead.

-      - **If you want to do it the manual way**, you will need to change some settings in your slicer:
+      - **Method 2.
+If you want to do it the manual way**, you will need to change some settings in your slicer:

         - **SuperSlicer** is easy.
 Just change your custom g_code PRINT_START macro to add the SIZE argument like this (everything should be on one line !):